 Does this decrease the targeted criminalization of people of color and low-income people during pregnancy, miscarriage, and abortion?

 Does this increase the autonomy of people who have abortions, especially people of color, minors and people under state control?

 Does this policy economically empower individuals and families so that finances don’t dictate reproductive decisions?

 Through creative communications and grassroots organizing, we are shifting culture around abortion access while opening the door for new people to join our movement who haven’t been included in the past.

 We are opening new spaces for exploration and collaboration, ranging from the organic nature of kitchen table and front stoop conversations to structured labs—all to innovate new strategies and tools, exchange information and lessons learned, and build a strong network.

-As our voices become a chorus for change, we shift from shame to pride, barriers to access, isolation to community and family, and towards the wisdom that abortion is a regular part of our reproductive lives and health care.
+As our voices become a chorus for change, we shift the dominant culture around abortion from shame to pride, barriers to access, isolation to community and family, and towards the wisdom that abortion is a regular part of our reproductive lives and health care.

 Letter from Debasri Ghosh, Managing Director Dear Abortion Access Champion, It’s difficult to describe the weight of this moment.
 As this newsletter goes to print, we’re reeling from a confirmed leaked draft majority decision of the U.S. Supreme Court’s ruling on Dobbs v.
 Jackson Women’s Health Organization, a significant case centered on a Mississippi abortion […]

 This morning, the U.S. Supreme Court will hear arguments in Dobbs v.
 Jackson Women’s Health Organization.
 This is a landmark case centered on a Mississippi abortion ban previously blocked by the courts.
 The Supreme Court review of this 15-week ban has the potential to threaten legal protections set in Roe v.
 Wade.
 Fund Abortion in Mississippi!
 We […]